dvci/health_cards/README.md

 ## Reference Implementation

-The reference implementation here is a Ruby on Rails application that showcases both the Issuer side for creating SMART Health Cards and the Verifier side for confirming someone's vaccination status or laboratory test result.
-There are three endpoints for the representation and communication of a SMART Health Card.
-One is a QR Code that may be digital (in PDF format) or printed for physical handout.
-On the verifier side the QR code may be scanned and verified by a webcam.
-The second endpoint is a `*.smart-health-card` file that may be digitally transferred and used by other SMART-compatable applications.
-The third endpoint is a `$health-card-issue` FHIR operation that other FHIR v4.0.1 compatable applications can use as a microservice API call.
+The reference implementation is a Ruby on Rails application with Issuer capabilities for creating SMART Health Cards and Verifier capabilities for confirming an individual's vaccination status or laboratory test results.

+This Issuer supports the three defined [methods of retrieving a SMART Health Card](https://spec.smarthealth.cards/#user-retrieves-health-cards):

+* via a `*.smart-health-card` file
+* via a QR code
+* via FHIR `$health-card-issue` operation

+The Verifier supports scanning QR codes.

 ### System Requirements
  - Ruby 2.7 (prior versions may work but are not tested)